MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-storage-test.md

     1. Download the file when prompted.

-    The previous step will trigger a Tor anomaly security alert within 1-3 hours.
+    The previous step triggers a Tor anomaly security alert within 1-3 hours.

 1. Review the security alert:

-    1. Go to the **Security Alerts** blade.
+    1. Go to the **Security Alerts** pane.

     1. Look for the alert titled **Access from a Tor exit node to a storage blob container**.